Skip to content

 Content Markdown Posts, pages, and structured content

-Theme MkDocs Material Design, navigation, search, dark/light mode
+Theme Materialx Design, navigation, search, dark/light mode

-Build previews Cloudflare Pages Generates preview deployments for pull requests
+Build Previews Cloudflare Pages Generates preview deployments for pull requests

 DNS Cloudflare Custom domain management and TLS for tenthirtyam.org

-Install it along with the Material theme:
+Install it along with the Materialx theme:

-pip install mkdocs-material
+pip install mkdocs-materialx

-mkdocs.yml: Site Metadata
+properdocs.yml: Site Metadata

 # Project Information